zhendrikse/tdd/README.md

 - **`kata-solutions/`** &rarr; solutions for almost all katas
 - **`presentations/`** &rarr; [reveal-md](https://github.com/webpro/reveal-md) presentations
 - **`tdd-katas/`** &rarr; TDD katas
-  - **`README.md`** outlining which aspects are addressed in which katas
+  - **`README.md`** &rarr; outlining which aspects are addressed in which katas
   - **`a-kata-name/`** &rarr; katas in various languages such as Python, Java, Javascript, Kotlin, and Clojure with both introduction and detailed instructions
-- **`tools/`** &rarr; playgrounds for getting aquainted with tools, libraries, and frameworks such as [approval testing](https://approvaltests.com/)
+- **`tools/`** &rarr; playgrounds for getting acquainted with tools, libraries, and frameworks such as [approval testing](https://approvaltests.com/)

 All materials are ready to be used in the Cloud, e.g. on [replit.com](https://replit.com) or [gitpod.io](https://gitpod.io)

 # About coding katas

-> Japanese culture influenced a lot software and project management fields.
+> Japanese culture influenced a lot of software and project management fields.
 > Concepts like [Lean](https://apiumhub.com/?p=55302), [Kata](https://apiumhub.com/?p=4044), etc
 > has come from Japan.
 And we should admit, that they have improved the existing processes,
 > increasing efficiency and satisfaction overall &#8212; [apiumhub.com](https://apiumhub.com/tech-blog-barcelona/code-kata/)

-With the materials in this repository you'll learn TDD by practicing so-called [coding katas](https://apiumhub.com/tech-blog-barcelona/code-kata/):
+With the materials in this repository, you'll learn TDD by practicing so-called [coding katas](https://apiumhub.com/tech-blog-barcelona/code-kata/):

 ![Kata](./assets/kata.png)